-&lt;sup>54 Rabbi S.Z.
+54 Rabbi S.Z.
 Auerbach, cited in Nishmat Avraham, Orach Chayim 340:6.

-Rabbi S.Z.
+55 Rabbi S.Z.
 Auerbach, cited in Nishmat Avraham, Orach Chayim 340:6.

-telephone exchange.
-For a dangerously ill patient, it is required that one use the telephone as necessary.
-However, if possible, one should still try to ask a non-Jew to lift the receiver or one should lift it in an unusual manner.
-One may speak as long as necessary on the Sabbath on behalf of a seriously ill patient.
+telephone exchange.57 For a dangerously ill patient, it is required that one use the telephone as necessary.
+However, if possible, one should still try to ask a non-Jew to lift the receiver or one should lift it in an unusual manner.58 One may speak as long as necessary on the Sabbath on behalf of a seriously ill patient.
 It is also permissible to maintain polite conversation, though one should attempt not to deviate from topics relevant to the patient.
-One is allowed to replace the phone on the receiver so as to receive any other calls about seriously ill patients; however it should be replaced in an unusual manner (shinui).
-A doctor who is home for the Sabbath is permitted to answer his telephone because of the possibility that a seriously ill person could be calling.
-It is preferable, though, that he lift the receiver in an unusual way.
+One is allowed to replace the phone on the receiver so as to receive any other calls about seriously ill patients; however it should be replaced in an unusual manner (shinui).59 A doctor who is home for the Sabbath is permitted to answer his telephone because of the possibility that a seriously ill person could be calling.
+It is preferable, though, that he lift the receiver in an unusual way.60

 Imaging or X-Ray Machines.
 Usage of radiological modalities or other imaging techniques on the Sabbath involves many prohibitions such as writing and erasing, lighting, and extinguishing.
 Therefore, their use is permitted only for dangerously ill patients in a situation that cannot wait until after the Sabbath.
-Since there is no worry of batteries burning out or of ruining the machine, one should turn on the imaging machine before the Sabbath in anticipation of caring for a dangerously ill patient.
+Since there is no worry of batteries burning out or of ruining the machine, one should turn on the imaging machine before the Sabbath in anticipation of caring for a dangerously ill patient.61

 Electrocardiogram.
 Use of this machine also involves transgressing many prohibitions, including writing (on the paper), lighting and extinguishing fire (in turning the instrument on and off), and smearing the ointment or jelly on the electrodes and on the patient.
-As such,
+As such, this machine is also only allowed to be used on the Sabbath for seriously ill patients.62

-&lt;sup>57 Responsa Yabiya Omer, pt.
+57 Responsa Yabiya Omer, pt.
 1, Orach Chayim no.20.
 It should be noted that in the modern age, there is no central telephone exchange.